 Sentinel surveillance for emerging illicitly manufactured fentanyl use in an inner-city opioid agonist treatment service

-Principal Investigator: Dr C. Rodgers, St Vincent’s Hospital Sydney (NSW)
+Principal Investigator: Dr Craig Rodgers, St Vincent’s Hospital Sydney

 Amount awarded: $29,947.50